How to Prepare Pallet Furniture

 Make sure you have enough space and good ventilation, ideally working outside.
 It’s also a good idea to lay down some dust sheets.

 To sand wood pallets, use sandpaper sheets or rolls in a medium grit (e.g. 80) and gently sand all areas of the piece to remove rough edges, working in the direction of the wood grain.
 Sanding across the grain leaves scratches which become obvious if you choose to apply a coat of paint, stain or varnish afterwards.
-Read more about choosing the right sandpaper.
+Move up the grit sizes to achieve a smooth finish.
+Read more about choosing the right sandpaper and sanding by hand.

 Recommended products: